Mindfulness Journeys, Morocco

 Takes up to 15 guests

-Mindfulness Journeys runs date-specific group retreats a few times a year at the exquisite countryside hotel Kasbah Beldi, a charming oasis surrounded on all sides by orange-tinted desert hills with majestic snowy peaks of the Atlas Mountains resplendent in the distance.
+Mindfulness Journeys runs date-specific group retreats at New Year, in the Spring and Autumn at the exquisite countryside hotel Kasbah Beldi, a charming oasis surrounded on all sides by orange-tinted desert hills with majestic snowy peaks of the Atlas Mountains resplendent in the distance.
 Only fifty minutes drive from Marrakech Airport, it is the perfect place to escape from life outside.
 You’ll be in a group, which shares private spaces away from other hotel guests.
-Unwind with daily yoga and immerse yourself in dedicated meditation and mindfulness practices – the kind you simply can not gain from downloading the latest app.
+Unwind with daily yoga and crystal bowl sound healing to immerse yourself in dedicated meditation and mindfulness practices – the kind you simply can not gain from downloading the latest app.

 The setting of Kasbah Beldi is spectacular.
 Your daily routine is immaculately organised by Shannon – there is barely a moment you have to make a decision for yourself.
 The hotel staff are delightful and endlessly accommodating, whether procuring Moroccan mint tea, moving beds into the sun by the pool, serving meal after meal.
 You’re encouraged to switch off all devices and digitally detox.

-During colder months the yoga practice is in a smallish room that, though lit by a roaring log fire, has no natural light.
+During colder months the yoga practice is in a smaller room with a roaring log fire.
 This was disappointing for some who had been looking forward to practising in the fabulous panoramic glass tented space that is used during warmer times.
 Meditation sessions are in the panoramic tented space.

 Hannah MacInnes reviews this mindfulness and yoga retreat in the foothills of the Atlas Mountains in Morocco at New Year and finds it a splendid, replenishing way to begin anew